 This is a four phase project.
-Phases one and two are complete, phase three construction is complete and phase four design is approximately 95% complete.
+Phases one, two and three are complete.
+Phase four design is approximately 95% complete.
 Phases one and two were the relocation of the Heart Rhythm program and Cardiac Diagnostic clinics respectively.
 Phase three was the construction of three new Cardiac EP labs.
-The fourth and final phase is the modernization of the Cath Labs which is currently in the tendering process.
-The Board approved a revised project budget in September 2013 of \$33.6 million, of which \$25.7 million has been spent as of March 31, 2015 (2014 - \$13.1 million).
-The final occupancy of the EP Labs awaits Central LHIN and MOHLTC approvals.
+These labs are occupied with some minor costs still being processed.
+The fourth and final phase is the modernization of the Cath Labs which is currently under review by the Ministry of Health and Long Term Care and the Central LHIN.
+In September 2013 the Board approved a budget of \$28.9 million for Phases one to three and in June 2015 approved a \$6.2 million budget for the Phase 4 Cath Lab project.
+Of the \$35.1 million budget \$25.2 million has been spent as of March 31, 2016.

-13. Commitments
+14. Commitments

 - (a) The Hospital has entered into a 30-year lease for a Medical Arts Building for use in part by the Hospital, a family health team, physician offices and retail.
 The lease provides for delivery of the building on a "turn key" basis and includes three five-year renewal options.
 On completion of each ten-year term, the rent will be adjusted by increments equal to the Consumer Price Index. - (b) The Hospital has entered into a sale leaseback agreement with landlord of the Medical Arts Building relating to the respective leasehold improvements.
 The lease commenced on the 21st day of December, 2010.
 The term of the lease is co-terminus with the lease in the Medical Arts Building. - (c) The Hospital is an equity member of the Central Ontario Healthcare Procurement Alliance (COHPA), a Not-for-Profit shared service organization that has centralized contract management and purchasing/accounts payable transactions.
 In lieu of a cash equity contribution, the member hospitals have provided security to TD Bank Financial Group on behalf of COHPA up to a combined amount of \$6 million.
 The Hospital signed a letter of guarantee on February 4, 2009.
 The maximum liability for the Hospital in respect of this guarantee is \$1.9 million.
 Services to the Hospital commenced on April 1, 2009.
-During the year, the Hospital paid \$1.39 million (2014 - \$1.35 million) for membership fees and \$148 thousand (2014 - \$223 thousand) relating to the Hospital's equity share of the member Hospital loan. - (d) The Hospital entered into an initial agreement with Precise Parklink on February 1, 2006 for their management services including the installation and service of parking equipment.
+During the year, the Hospital paid \$1.27 million (2015 -\$1.39 million) for membership fees and \$Nil (2015 - \$148 thousand) relating to the Hospital's equity share of the member Hospital loan. - (d) The Hospital entered into an initial agreement with Precise Parklink on February 1, 2006 for their management services including the installation and service of parking equipment.
 On December 1, 2013 a new contract was signed to continue the maintenance services to be received.
 The contract will expire on November 30, 2018.